tomwhartung/groja.com-bootstrap/README.md

 The Static Image Gallery shall contain the following pages, with content as described.

 * Home Page: static; briefly describe what the site is about and include a self-portrait
-* List of Galleries: driven by JSON data
+* List of Galleries: (possibly) driven by JSON data
 * Set of GRoJA Images: driven by JSON data
-* Single Image Page: contains the image, its title and description (and navigation) only
+* Single Image Display - Popup: contains the image, its title and description and navigation/close button only
 * About: static; more information, and links to other sites and a Contact Me page

 This is the bulk of the project: routes (urls) and views.